mrosseel/vast-automation/README.md

 Example usage:

-`./vast_process.sh --vsx --candidates -d support/vast-1.0rc84`
+`./vast_process.sh --vsx --candidates -d support/vast-1.0rc84 --fitsdir ./fits --apikey abcde`

-### plate solve the reference frame (first run only)

-The software will stop and ask you to do this.

-* take the reference frame and calculate a fits header using http://Astrometry.net
-* store it in the vast directory as *new-image.fits*
+Note that the fitsdir and apikey options are needed to perform automatic plate-solving via astrometry.net.
+If you prefer to do your own plate-solving, put the solved image as new-image.fits in the directory passed via -d

 ### look at the results